Sandwich Pâté Lorrain

 Duck gizzards, the tough grinding muscle, turned by confit into a firm sliceable charcuterie and laid in crusted bread, the salade landaise garnish given the lead.

-Foie gras on pain d'épices: the dark honey-and-spice loaf is the seasoning, the sweetness baked into the bread so fat and warm spice arrive in one bite.
-A Southwest holiday opener.
+Foie gras on pain d'épices, the dark honey-and-spice loaf that bakes the sweetness into the bread itself, so fat and warm spice land in one bite.
+A small Southwest holiday opener.

 Foie gras barely cool against a dark streak of fig jam, the sweetness cutting the liver's fat so it reads as luxury and not a slab.
 A Southwest France occasion, with a name two thousand years old.